 - Keep taxes in sight: Reducing what you owe at tax time via deductions or credits can help put money back in your pocket to help reduce some of the financial strain of caregiving.
 As a parent, you may qualify for credits like the Child Tax Credit or credits for paying higher education expenses.
 The Child and Dependent Care Credit can be used to recoup some of the cost of child or adult daycare you pay for an eligible dependent.

 Remember to revisit your financial plan at least once a year to see if you’re still on track with your goals.
 And keep in mind that your plan may need to be adjusted as your children get closer to college age or your parents’ medical care needs increase.

 Being part of the sandwich generation puts you in a unique position where your money is concerned.
 Having a comprehensive financial plan can help you avoid hurdles that could otherwise make it more difficult to save or reach your money goals.
 The more detailed your plan is and the more you take advantage of financial tools, such as tax-advantaged savings accounts and life insurance, the better off you may be in the long run.

 - Consider talking to a financial advisor about how to manage your financial plan if you’re taking care of parents and children.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.